The Time-lapse Photography How to Guide

 The goal is accurate and reliable automatic shutter triggering, that’s what an intervalometer does and if you don’t have one built into your camera already there are several different kinds to consider:

-- Name brands (good, but expensive)
+- Name brands (Good, but more expensive)

 Essentially sunglasses for your lens, ND filters reduce the amount of light entering the camera without altering it’s color.
 ND filters allow slower shutter speeds and come in handy when we want to create motion blur by dragging our shutter.
 Motion blur and shutter dragging are discussed inside this explanation of time-lapse exposure.

-Don’t just approach a scene, set down your tripod and begin shooting because guess what?
+First things first, don’t just approach a scene, set down your tripod and begin shooting because guess what?

 You’ll end up with a shot just like everyone else’s.

 It pays to take your time, look around, and pay extra attention to your composition.
-As a time-lapse photographer we have an incredible creative tool that few other photographers have, and that’s change.
+As a timelapse photographer we have an incredible creative tool that few other photographers have, and that’s change.
 Try to anticipate how your scene will change over time and what composition best captures this change.

 - Do you want to limit focus?